© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cross dyke on Pashley Hill is a scheduled monument protected by Historic England under reference 1013538.
 View the official record →

-Cross Dyke on Pashley Hill is a linear earthwork located in Sussex, England.
+Cross dyke on Pashley Hill is a linear earthwork situated in the High Weald of Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013538.

 Cross dyke on Pashley Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013538.